aepifanov/mos_mu/doc/update-product/update-env-9-2.rst

    #.
 The system is waiting until all Ceph OSDs are ``up``, if present.
    #.
 If present, Ceph monitors start.

+   **Warning**

-   .. warning:: This step assumes a major downtime of the entire environment.
+        This step assumes a major downtime of the entire environment.

    Run the following command: